Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Methods

-With our procedural benchmark generator, we can test continual learning methods over time frames an order of magnitude longer than those covered by existing datasets.
-As previously mentioned, we hypothesize that to learn efficiently over such time horizons, we need to clearly distinguish between the generalization mechanism that needs to be learned and the class-specific information that has to be memorized.
+As mentioned earlier, in order to efficiently solve \acrshort{ids}, we need to clearly distinguish between the generalization mechanism that needs to be learned and the class-specific information that has to be memorized.
 We start by observing that human learning is likely characterized by such separation.
 Take face recognition, for example.
-A child is able to memorize the face of its parent but can still get confused by an unexpected transformation, as evidenced by countless online videos of babies failing to recognize their fathers after a shave.
-Once we learn the typical identity-preserving transformations that a face can undergo, we need only to memorize the particular features of any new face to instantly generalize over many transformations, such as facial expression, lighting, three-dimensional rotation, scale, perspective projection, or a change of hairstyle.
+A child can memorize the face of its parent but may still get confused by an unexpected transformation, as evidenced by countless online videos of babies failing to recognize their fathers after a shave.
+Once we learn the typical identity-preserving transformations that a face can undergo, we only need to memorize the particular features of any new face to instantly generalize over many transformations, such as facial expressions, lighting, three-dimensional rotation, scale, and perspective projection.
 Note that while we encounter new faces every day, these transforms remain consistent and affect every face similarly.
+Indeed, this fundamental property of the physical world makes generalization possible.
+As \cite{taylor2021we} aptly note, “to successfully generalize information for appropriate use in novel situations, learned information should reflect stable features of the environment and discard idiosyncratic details of individual experiences.”

 Inspired by this observation, we aim to disentangle generalization from memorization by explicitly separating the learning module from the memory buffer in our model design.
 The memory buffer stores a single exemplar image of each encountered shape.
-We assume these are given to us by an oracle throughout training, but it would be possible to bootstrap the buffer with a few initial exemplars.
-The equivariance learning module is a neural network designed to learn the general transformations present in the data.
+We assume these are provided by an oracle throughout training, but it would be possible to bootstrap the buffer with a few initial exemplars.
+The equivariance learning module is a neural network designed to encapsulate the general transformations present in the data by learning to \textit{canonicalize} each input, i.e. transform it to the canonical form.
+At test time, each input image is canonicalized and then compared to the stored exemplars.
+This approach draws inspiration from prototype and exemplar-based models of categorization in neuroscience, which operate on the premise that the brain compares the current stimulus with representations of all pertinent categories and selects the one perceived as most similar \citep{bowman2018abstract, nosofsky2000exemplar}.